At least 3 people are dead after an Amtrak train derailed in Montana

-Three people are dead after an Amtrak train derailed in Montana on Saturday afternoon, the Liberty County Sheriff's office said in a statement to CNN.
+An Amtrak train traveling from Chicago to the Pacific Northwest derailed in a remote part of Montana on Saturday afternoon, killing three people and injuring others, the Liberty County Sheriff's office said in a statement to CNN.

 Authorities would not speak on the number of injured or the extent of their injuries.